satansdeer/satansdeer.github.com/_posts/2017-09-30-top-10-most-important-skills.markdown

 Meet Bob and Margaret.
 Bob is a developer and Margaret is a project manager.
 They work on a todo list tool _Taskey Doey 3000_

-Margaret creates a task "Add a functionality to __copy__ a todo item to a different list".
-She is completely sure that this new functionality will allow to __share__ items between lists and if you update shared task in one list – it will be updated in all the lists it's shared to.
+Margaret creates a task “Add a functionality to copy a todo item to a different list”.
+She expects this new functionality to allow to share items between lists.
+So if you update shared task in one list – it will be updated in all the lists it’s shared to.

 Bob starts to work on that task.
 For him it's obvious that Margaret wants to __copy__ tasks between lists.
 So he adds the functionality that creates new instances of tasks, that are not linked to each other.
 So if you update one, it's copies remain untouched.